-Star Wars Episode 8: A New Jedi is on the horizon.
-And I don’t know about you, but I’m looking forward to seeing what happens in the next installment of the Star Wars franchise.
+Star Wars Episode 8: A New Jedi is out.
+And I don’t know about you, but I had a lot of fun watching the newest installment.
+I’ve really enjoyed Rey’s fierce character, and Finn is so easy a character to love.
 It’s fun to think about who I would want to go into battle with at my side.

 After reading Ann Gynn’s Who Would You Add to Your Content Marketing Team? on the Content Marketing Institute’s blog, I started to think about which Star Wars characters I’d want on my content marketing team.
 Here’s what I came up with.

 When writing content that sells, it’s vital to know your analytics.
 How many page views did you have last month?
 How many of those page views converted to sales?